 Magnetic induction was discovered by Michael Faraday in 1831.
 Later Maxwell described it mathematically and it came to be known as Faraday’s law of induction.
 Faraday had performed three experiments to understand electromagnetic induction.
 Then Faraday’s law became crucial to understand induction which now has several practical applications like in generators, transformers, etc.

 Law of Magnetic Induction:

-Magnetic induction, also called as electromagnetic induction refers to the production of voltage (or EMF) across an electrical conductor placed inside a varying magnetic field.
-According to Faraday’s law, the for a closed circuit, the induced electromotive force is equal to the rate of change of the magnetic flux enclosed by the circuit.
+Magnetic induction, also called electromagnetic induction refers to the production of voltage (or EMF) across an electrical conductor placed inside a varying magnetic field.
+According to Faraday’s law, for a closed circuit, the induced electromotive force is equal to the rate of change of the magnetic flux enclosed by the circuit.
 To know more about magnetic induction, visit electromagnetic induction.